Pyomo/pyomo/doc/OnlineDocs/model_debugging/latex_printing.rst

    :type fontsize: str or int
    :param paper_dimensions: A dictionary that controls the paper margins and size.
 Keys are: [ 'height', 'width', 'margin_left', 'margin_right', 'margin_top', 'margin_bottom' ].
 Default is standard 8.5x11 with one inch margins.
 Values are in inches
    :type paper_dimensions: dict
+   :param throw_templatization_error: Option to throw an error on templatization failure rather than printing each constraint individually, useful for very large models
+   :type throw_templatization_error: bool

    :return: A LaTeX style string that represents the passed in pyomoElement